elewint/uncorrupt-image-files/README.md

 Existing problems/limitations:
-1. If an uncorrupted file is supplied (for example a completely normal P2 pgm file) the injected image line would have a repeated injection sequence, so the program would not raise a C.R.E.
+1. If an uncorrupted file is supplied (for example a completely normal P2 pgm file) the injected image line will have a repeated injection sequence, so the program does not raise a C.R.E.

 Time spent:
 58 hrs as of submission